samuelcampione/Predicting-Exercise-in-Older-Adults/README.md

 <br>

 This is a project I've been working on in my lab for a paper.
 The main idea is looking at the effect of personality factors on daily engagement in physical activity.
 The data comes from the Midlife in the United States (MIDUS) national longitudinal survey, which contains a daily diary study.
-Please read the [abstract](https://github.com/stcampione/Physical-Activity-Personality/blob/main/abstract.md) from the paper.

 <br>